aaronparker/aaronparker.github.io/_posts/2007-01-18-ts-logon-issues-its-not-what-you-think.md

 tags:
   - Terminal Server
 ---
-Every six to eight months or so, I have an issue logging onto a Terminal Server and then have to research the issue each time from scratch because I can&#8217;t remember how I fixed it.
-Here&#8217;s how it starts - after logging onto a Terminal Server I receive the following helpful error message:
+Every six to eight months or so, I have an issue logging onto a Terminal Server and then have to research the issue each time from scratch because I can't remember how I fixed it.
+Here's how it starts - after logging onto a Terminal Server I receive the following helpful error message:

 > To log on to this computer, you must have Terminal Server User Access permissions on this computer.
 By default, members of the Remote Desktop Users group have these permissions.
 If you are not a member of the Remote Desktop User group or another group that has these permissions, or if the Remote Desktop User group does not have these permissions, you must be granted these permissions manually.